nautilus-framework/nautilus-plugin-vtspl/README.md

  - [4] J.A.
 Parejo, A.B.
 Sánchez, S. Segura, A. Ruiz-Cortés, R. Lopez-Herrejon, and A. Egyed.
 Multi-objective test case prioritization in highly configurable systems: A case study.
 Journal of Systems and Software, 122:287–310, September 2016.

- - [5] S.Segura,R.M.Hierons, D.Benavides,and A.Ruiz-Cortés.Automatedtestdatageneration on the analyses of feature models: A metamorphic testing approach.
+ - [5] S.Segura, R.M.Hierons, D.Benavides,and A.Ruiz-Cortés.Automatedtestdatageneration on the analyses of feature models: A metamorphic testing approach.
 In Proceedings of the 3nd International Conference on Software Testing, Verification and Validation (ICST ’10), pages 35–44, Paris, France, 2010.
 IEEE.

  - [6] S. Wang, D. Buchmann, S. Ali, A. Gotlieb, D. Pradhan, and M. Liaaen.
 Multi-objective test prioritization in software product line testing: An industrial case study.
 In Proceedings of the 18th International Software Product Line Conference (SPLC ’14), pages 32–41, Florence, Italy, 2014.
 ACM.